recap-utr/xarguebuf/README.md

 ```

 To get an overview of the options, set `cmd="convert --help"`.
-As a start, you may want to try the following: `cmd="convert ./data/conversations.jsonl ./data/graphs --min-chars 50"`.
+As a start, you may want to try the following: `cmd="convert ./data/conversations.jsonl ./data/graphs --tweet-min-chars 50"`.
 _Please note:_ Graphs having more than 1000 nodes will not be rendered as this takes way too much time.

 ## Counting Tweets